jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 So far, relationships have been used to include the full details for a child with a parent.
 This is only possible from one side of the relationship without circular references that would produce infinite sized API response payloads.
-This can be overcome by including references to the parent in the child, rather than the full parent details.
+This can be overcome by including a subset of parent properties in the child.

 This is done using *readOnly* properties.
 At a high level, properties marked as *readOnly* are not constructed as columns in the *SQLAlchemy* models.
 They are also not constructed as a part of a call to *from_dict*.
-The purpose of *readOnly* properties is to include one of the properties of the parent in the child dictionary when calling *to_dict*.
+The purpose of *readOnly* properties is to include some of the properties of the parent in the child dictionary when calling *to_dict*. *readOnly* properties are required to be defined as objects or arrays of object.
+In both cases object properties may not be of type object nor array to avoid circular references. *$ref* and *allOf* are supported as normal.

 Many to One
 ^^^^^^^^^^^